TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/Upgrade/6ClearCachesAndUserSettings/Index.rst

 click "Clear tables" and select the tables beginning with "cache\_".
 Then press "Write to database".

-You might also consider clearing the backend user preferences.
+You might also consider clearing the Backend user preferences.
 This can avoid problems, if something in the upgrade requires this.
 Go to "Database Analyser", click "Reset user preferences" and write to database.